SAVE 25% OFF WITH CODE "DEC25"

 Shiplap Cladding

-Shiplap is one of the best shed cladding methods and is an upgrade to both overlap and tongue and groove.
+Shiplap is one of the best shed cladding methods to protect against wet weather.
 Water can quickly run from the boards and they tightly overlap to ensure there aren’t leaks.
 Shiplap is also great at reducing the chances of gaps forming.
-We supply 15mm+ which, adds to the overall structural strength and integrity of your shed.

 Also, it is best to check the thickness of the cladding.
 Many cheaper sheds will start in the region of 7mm thick tongue and groove whereas a more premium shed will start from 12mm.